To improve coding skills effectively, focus on practical strategies such as:

 Learn from others, for example:

-A surefire way to improve your programming skills is to speak with (and listen to) those already working in the field.
+A surefire way to improve your programming skills (on top of using tools like these) is to speak with (and listen to) those already working in the field.
 Join Stack Overflow and ask questions, or sign up to Reddit and visit one of the many relevant Subreddits (the programming one is a good place to start).
 Share your code and ask for advice - you’ll be blown away by the eagerness of the community to help.

 As far as improving your coding is concerned, joining and contributing to GitHub is non-negotiable.
 No matter how experienced you are, you’ll almost always learn something new when you add your two-cents to an Open Source project.
 Whether that’s from observing someone else’s code, or from receiving feedback on your own, it’s a brilliant learning curve and a huge confidence booster all rolled into one.